 The missionary task describes the model put forth by the apostle Paul in Acts 14 and is what Send Network aims to include in the DNA of every church planting missionary who participates through Send Network.
 And to help churches embrace that mission, Send Network produced a curriculum called “Leverage Your Life” that helps churches develop missional leaders and members in their churches.

-Tony Merida, pastor of Imago Dei Church in Raleigh, N.C., and Sent Network vice president of church planter development, spoke from 1 Timothy 4:6-16 on the need for spiritual health and maturity as pastors and leaders make disciples and multiply churches.
+Tony Merida, pastor of Imago Dei Church in Raleigh, N.C., and Send Network vice president of church planter development, spoke from 1 Timothy 4:6-16 on the need for spiritual health and maturity as pastors and leaders make disciples and multiply churches.

 “When it comes to multiplication, we need to make sure we are multiplying healthy churches,” Merida said.
 “You can multiply anything.
 Cancer multiplies, but we want to multiply healthy churches.
 To do this, we need mature leaders — mature leaders leading multiplying churches.”